Aukevanoost/cassandra-lab/readme.md

 ## Sources used for this repository

-The results have been slightly modified to match our use-case, but in essence these sources helped us make this happen, thanks ❤️.
+The results have been slightly modified to match our use-case, but in essence these sources helped us make this happen, massive thanks ❤️.

 *Create a docker cluster* -
 https://blog.digitalis.io/containerized-cassandra-cluster-for-local-testing-60d24d70dcc4<br />